OCHA-DAP/hdx-python-database/documentation/main.md

-If `reflect` (which defaults to `False`) is `True`, classes will be reflected from an existing database and the reflected classes are returned in a variable `reflected_classes` in the returned Session object.
+If `reflect` (which defaults to `False`) is `True`, classes will be reflected from an existing database and the reflected classes are returned in a variable `reflected_classes` in the Database object.
 Note that type annotation maps don't work with reflection and hence `db_has_tz` will be ignored ie. there will be no conversion between Python datetimes with timezones to timezoneless database columns.

+There is an option to wipe and create an empty schema in the database by setting `recreate_schema` to `True` and setting a `schema_name` ("public" is the default).

+If a prepare function is supplied in prepare_fn, it will be executed before Base.metadata.create_all and the results of it returned in instance variable prepare_results.

 ## Connection URI